How to Advertise on Philadelphia Radio

 Approximate Number of Words In A Typical Radio Commercial:

 Note: When numerals are used in a commercial, they translate to multiple words.
 For instance, the number 22 is actually two words: twenty and two.
 Web addresses are also multiple words.
-AdvertiseInPhiladelphia.com converts to eight words: Advertise, In, Philadelphia, dot, and com.
+AdvertiseInPhiladelphia.com converts to five words: Advertise, In, Philadelphia, dot, and com.
 Also, using multiple multi-syllable words will drive down the word count.

 The two sentences below both have 10 words, but the second would take twice as long for an announcer to read than the first.